 TRUVADA for PrEP was studied in 2 separate clinical trials.

 During the studies, all participants were told to use safer sex practices, including condoms.
 They also received monthly HIV testing and counseling.
-In the end, it was determined that TRUVADA for PrEP, used together with safer sex practices, helped reduce the chances of HIV infection for both groups that were studied.
+In the end, it was determined that TRUVADA for PrEP, used together with safer sex practices, helped reduce the chances of HIV infection in both groups that were studied compared to those taking a placebo (sugar pill).

 Clinical studies showed that TRUVADA for PrEP works better when taken every day as directed.